Meet Our Team!

 Pronouns: She/hers

 Lauren joined the Clinical Psychology Program in Fall 2021, and transferred to the Social & Health Psychology Program in Summer 2023.
 She obtained her B.A. in Psychology from Loyola Marymount University in 2021.
-Broadly, she is interested in how the relationship between systemic racism and parenting behaviors impacts Black family well-being.
+Broadly, Lauren is interested in how Black families are affected by the structural and sociocultural environment of the United States and inform policies to improve their well-being.
+She has examined this topic in projects focused on neighborhood conditions and parenting behaviors, and prenatal care experiences for Black birthing people.
 Lauren was awarded a competitive Dr. W. Burghardt Turner Fellowship, supporting her from 2021 through 2025.
-Lauren is also very engaged in efforts to diversify the field of psychology and leverages social media platforms to achieve this goal.
+Lauren is also very engaged in efforts to diversify the field of psychology through mentorship and conducting research with underrepresented populations.

 Jill Smokoski